Quick Summary:

 Remotes:- It is where we define the federated modules we want to consume in this app.
 You’ll notice we specify Remote as the internal name so that we can load the components using import(“Remote/“).
 But we also define the location where the remote’s module definition is hosted: Remote@http://localhost:4000/moduleEntry.js.
 This URL tells us three important things.
 The module’s name is Remote, it is hosted on localhost:4000, and its module definition is moduleEntry.js.

 Shared:- It is how we share dependencies between modules.
 This is very important for React because it has a global state, meaning you should only ever run one instance of React and ReactDOM in any given app.
 To achieve this in our architecture, we are telling webpack to treat React and ReactDOM as singletons, so the first version loaded from any modules will be used for the entire app.
 As long as it satisfies the requiredVersion we define.
-We are also importing all of our other dependencies from package.json and including them here, so we can minimize the number of duplicate dependencies between our modules.
+We are also importing all of our other dependencies from package.json and including them here to minimize the number of duplicate dependencies between our modules.

 Now, if we run npm start in the host app we will be able to see the output on the screen.